liangjizhu/VeryLargeDatabases/lectures/VeryLargedatabases/2_Data Models and Query Languages/Erlang.md

-A functional programming language and runtime system designed for building massively scalable, [[Faults]]-tolerant, distributed systems with high [[availability]], famously used in telecom, messaging (like WhatsApp) and internet infrastructure.
+A functional programming language and runtime system designed for building massively scalable, [[Faults]]-tolerant, distributed systems with high [[Availability]], famously used in telecom, messaging (like WhatsApp) and internet infrastructure.